hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 ## How to Download Artifacts from CircleCI Workflow Dynamically?

 CircleCI provides [API Token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token) to view pipelines via an API interface.
-Based upon requirements various [APIs ](https://circleci.com/docs/api/v2/)can be selected.
+Based upon requirements, various [APIs ](https://circleci.com/docs/api/v2/)can be selected.
 In the [postman ](https://www.postman.com/downloads/)tool, a user can try a combination of APIs for passing the output of one API result to the input of another API.
-A curl command for downloading artifacts from CircleCI API may look like the below:
+A curl command for downloading artifacts from CircleCI API may look like the one mentioned below:

 ```shell
 curl -H "Circle-Token: $TOKEN" "https://circleci.com/api/v2/project/gh/$repo/$project/$JOB_ID/artifacts" | grep -o 'https://[^"]*csvDataSource[^"]*' \